Email Marketing Budgets To Surge

 StrongView, a company that offers products and services for cross-channel marketing, released findings of its annual “Marketing Trends Survey,” which polled nearly 400 business leaders across sectors.

-These business leaders indicated they would increase spend in the following areas in 2015:
+These business leaders indicated they would increase spend in the following areas:

 - Email marketing: 61 percent